The present application, filed on or after March 16, 2013, is being examined under the first inventor to file provisions of the AIA .

 wherein the lift assembly is configured to lift the autonomous mobile robot dolly located on the lift plate to a raised position and the transport trailer is configured to move the autonomous mobile robot dolly in the raised position with the first and second platforms in the side-by-side arrangement.

-Re claims 9 and 10, when modified as above, Kaltenegger’s lift plate would be on the second platform, and the tank would be carried by the first platform, but the tank would be a hydraulic tank instead of an air tank, and the actuator would be a hydraulic cylinder rather than an air cylinder.
+Re claims 9 and 10, when modified as above with pneumatic rather than hydraulic actuators, Kaltenegger’s lift plate would be on the second platform, and the tank would be carried by the first platform and would be an air tank, with the air tank connected to [an air] the pneumatic cylinder.

 Re claim 11, as noted above, Kaltenegger shows in Figs. 11-12 that unit 33 includes a user input device that is configured to control operation of the actuator.